 Since then we’ve come a long way!

-What does “window treatments” mean to modern people?
+What do “window treatments” mean to modern people?

 It appears that window treatments are a pretty broad category.